Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Remember when standards meant something real?
 Before profits corrupted every deal?

-System status: Terminated.
-Cause of failure: Auto-Chlor dominated.
-Yo, EcoLab, time to face elimination,
-Your empire's crumbling under investigation.
-We're Auto-Chlor, the industry's salvation,
-While you're just noise, pure contamination.
-Yo, EcoLab, listen up, you chemical calamity clown, Your shabby services sinking, watch you drown in your crown.
-Quality's plummeted worse than your stock's decline, While Auto-Chlor's precision stays right on the line.
-When racks stack high and your washers break down,
-You ghost the calls while kitchens nearly drown.
-Health inspectors cite your sanitizer decline,
-'Cause your dosing pumps fail crossing all the lines.
-While you're pushing watered-down lies,
-We're that pure concentrate that sanitizzzze!
-Parading like you're paramount, king of the trade,
-But your watered-down chems need federal aid!
-Your tech team's a dumpster fire, untrained and slow, Seven days down for a float switch - that's how you roll.
-When the warewasher's down and the plates pile deep, Your response time's slower than your stock's downward creep.
-We solve in minutes what takes you a week,
-While your dispatchers play hide and seek!
 Your reputation's corroding faster than your tanks, Your customer service ranked lower than your banks.
 Auto-Chlor's rising while you're fossilizing,